 ** Islamic Financial Services Act 2013

-The Guidelines and Regulations on DPS set out the assessment approach under the DPS framework, including the formula, threshold and score range of each of the indicators under the quantitative and qualitative criteria.
+The Guidelines and Regulations on DPS set out the assessment approach under the DPS framework.

-It also details requirements for reporting and submission of quantitative information to PIDM for the purpose of determining the overall DPS score and premium category.
+It also details requirements for submission of information to PIDM for the assessment and classification of the DTM for premium purposes.

 The Guidelines on Total Insured Deposits set out the requirements for DTMs in determining the TID for premium assessment purpose, the submission of the Return on Total Insured Deposits (“RTID”), as well as the calculation and payment of premium to PIDM.